SonicStage

 SonicStage is a discontinued software product from Sony that is used for managing portable devices when they are plugged into a computer running Microsoft Windows.
 It comprises a music player and library manager, similar to iTunes, Windows Media Player and RealPlayer.
 It is used to manage the library of ATRAC (.omg and .oma) and MP3 recordings on a PC.

-SonicStage was required to transfer and manage music on all Network Walkman, NetMD and Hi-MD players, and the Clie handheld, before the product was dropped entirely outside of Japan in 2007.
+SonicStage was a requirement to transfer and manage music on all Network Walkman, NetMD and Hi-MD players, and the Clie handheld, before the product was dropped entirely outside of Japan in 2007.

 History

 SonicStage was first used in Vaio PCs put on the Japanese market in October 2001, and superseded OpenMG Jukebox.
 Version 2 was found on 2004 model products, and Version 3 on 2005 model products (Sony introduced native MP3 support on its music players in 2005).

 The Sony Connect service was used to purchase recordings online, and could be accessed from within the SonicStage program.
 However, Sony announced that on 31 March 2008, its CONNECT download site would be going offline, affecting SonicStage users.
 In late 2008, Sony launched a new online music store called "bandit.fm" on a trial basis for a small number of markets.
 It was expected that Sony would launch bandit.fm globally, however Sony never did this and closed the store in 2016.
 Japan exclusively uses the mora service, and SonicStage continued to be released for Japanese customers until it was superseded by x-APPLICATION in 2013.